IsaiahSkidmore/dncBot-fullDatabase/README.md

 # DNC Bot ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 DNC Bot is a web application that provides an interface for adding phone numbers to a Do Not Call (DNC) list.
 Designed for call centers and telemarketing teams, this tool helps streamline DNC compliance by securely managing phone numbers in a database.

+Once logged in, you are given the option to either dial a phone number, or add the number to the DNC List.
+When you dial a number, it will first check to see if it is on the DNC List.
+If it is in the DNC database, it will let you know that you cannot dial that number.
+Otherwise it will continue to dial.
+If a client asks you to add them to the DNC, all you have to do is input their number and press the 'DNC' button, and you will get a confirmation letting you know it has succesfully been add to the DNC!

 Built with TypeScript, React, and Node.js, the app includes authentication, a RESTful API, and a robust backend deployed on Render.

 ## Features